Corporation of Chennai

 Activity Based Learning & Teaching For Standard I&II

 Learning through ladder is a new approach in the teaching language and other subjects.
 From time immemorial several attempts have been made to simplify the process of teaching.
-An earnest attempt has been made to teach all subject to the pupils of the schools of Chennai Corporation through well-designed and developed cards and through a ladder by the Department of Education of the Corporation of Chennai with the assistance of UNICEF .
+An earnest attempt has been made to teach all subject to the pupils of the schools of Greater Chennai Corporation through well-designed and developed cards and through a ladder by the Department of Education of the Greater Chennai Corporation with the assistance of UNICEF .
 Further the ladders prepared are strictly in accordance with the syllabi published by the Government of TamilNadu recently for standard I & II.

 First Step :